mharen/mharen.github.io/blog/2010/2010-03-generating-super-shiny-hopefully-secure.md

 I’ve been told that these programming posts are not interesting or funny.
 For those that have no interest in programming, I offer the following joke:
 <blockquote>

 “My friend had a burrito.
 The next day he said, ‘That burrito did not agree with me.’
 I was like, ‘Was the disagreement over whether or not you’d have diarrhea?
-Let me guess who won.’” –<a href="http://www.demetrimartin.com/">Demetri Martin</a> (<a href="http://captainpinhead.wordpress.com/2006/10/01/demetri-martin-quotes/">via</a>)
+Let me guess who won.’” –[Demetri Martin](http://www.demetrimartin.com/) ([via](http://captainpinhead.wordpress.com/2006/10/01/demetri-martin-quotes/))
 </blockquote>

 Now would be a good time for you to stop reading.  <hr />